pymc-devs/pymc-examples/examples/case_studies/longitudinal_models.myst.md

 Next we will more explictly model the individual contribution to the slope of a regression model where time is the key predictor.
 The structure of this model is worth pausing to consider.
 There are various instantiations of this kind of hierarchical model across different domains and disciplines.
 Economics, political science, psychometrics and ecology all have their own slightly varied vocabulary for naming the parts of the model: fixed effects, random effects, within-estimators, between estimators...etc, the list goes and the discourse is cursed.
 The terms are ambiguous and used divergingly.
 Wilett and Singer refer to the Level 1 and Level 2 sub-models, but the precise terminology is not important.

 The important thing about these models is the *hierarchy*.
 There is a global phenomena and a subject specific instantiation of the phenomena.
 The model allows us to compose the global model with the individual contributions from each subject.
+This helps the model account for unobserved heterogeneity at the subject level.
+It can't solve all forms of bias but it does account for this source of skew in the model predictions.

 $$ alcohol \sim Normal(\color{purple}{\mu, \sigma}) $$
 $$ \color{purple}{\mu} = \color{red}{\alpha} + \color{green}{\beta} \cdot age $$